top of page

 One form of yoga I offer is Trauma Center Trauma Sensitive Yoga (TCTSY).
 This approach was created specifically for people who have experienced trauma and are looking for a safer, more empowering way to reconnect with their bodies.
 Unlike traditional yoga, TCTSY is not about alignment, performance, or striving for particular shapes.
 Instead, the emphasis is on interoception — noticing sensations within your body — and using that inner awareness to make choices that feel right for you in the moment.

 TCTSY is also different from Yoga Therapy.
-While Yoga Therapy is a clinical, goal-oriented practice that often works alongside diagnosis, treatment plans, and therapeutic processing, TCTSY is not therapy and does not aim to analyze, interpret, or “work through” trauma.
+While Yoga Therapy is a condition-based, goal-oriented practice that often works alongside diagnosis, treatment plans, and therapeutic processing, TCTSY is not therapy and does not aim to analyze, interpret, or “work through” trauma.
 Rather than focusing on fixing or improving, TCTSY offers a non-clinical, relational space where you are supported in having a present-moment experience of your body, just as you are.

 This kind of practice can support healing by slowly rebuilding a sense of agency and connection between your body, your mind, and your sense of self.
 It is not about being directed or corrected; it is about being supported in listening inward and choosing what feels grounding and nourishing as you go.
 Each 30- to 45-minute session offers an invitation to rediscover your body — to notice it, to be with it, and to find your way home to yourself at a pace that feels comfortable.